Relevant to Foundations in Audit (FAU) and Audit and Assurance (AA)

 Rights and obligations – means that the entity has a legal title or controls the rights to an asset or has an obligation to repay a liability.

-Relevant tests – in the case of property, deeds of title can be checked.
-Current assets are often checked to purchase invoices although these are primarily used to confirm cost.
-Long term liabilities such as loans can be checked to the relevant loan agreement.
+Relevant tests – in the case of property, deeds of title can be reviewed.
+Current assets are often agreed to purchase invoices although these are primarily used to confirm cost.
+Long term liabilities such as loans can be agreed to the relevant loan agreement.

 Completeness – that there are no omissions and assets and liabilities that should be recorded and disclosed have been.
 In other words there has been no understatement of assets or liabilities.